isomerpages/ogp-poe-yongteng/_speeches/Speeches by PM Wong.md

 <td rowspan="1" colspan="1">
 <ul data-tight="true" class="tight">
 <li>
-<p>Singaporens who lives in a property with Annual Value of $25,000 or less,
+<p>Singaporeans who lives in a property with Annual Value of $25,000 or less,
-and own no more than 1 property will receive</p>
+and own no more than 1 property will receive:</p>
 <ul data-tight="true" class="tight">
 <li>
 <p>One-time Medisave topup of $300 for Singaporeans born between 1974-1983
-and $200 for Singaporeans born between 1984-2003</p>
+and $200 for Singaporeans born between 1984-2003.</p>
 </li>
 </ul>
 </li>
 <li>
-<p>Others who do not meet the above criteria will receive</p>
+<p>Others who do not meet the above criteria will receive:</p>
 <ul data-tight="true" class="tight">
 <li>
 <p>One-time Medisave topup of $200 for Singaporeans born between 1974-1983
-and $100 for Singaporeans born between 1984-2003</p>
+and $100 for Singaporeans born between 1984-2003.</p>
 </li>
 </ul>
 </li>